MikyM/DataExplorer/docs/apidoc/index.md

 [![Build Status](https://github.com/MikyM/DataExplorer/actions/workflows/release.yml/badge.svg)](https://github.com/MikyM/DataExplorer/actions)

-Library featuring an opinionated, reusable data access layer offering abstractions and implementations for SQL storages (EF Core) and MongoDb (MongoDb.Entities).
+Library featuring a few popular patterns in regard to working with data in .NET offering abstractions and implementations for EF Core and MongoDb.

 To utilize all features using Autofac is required.